entrywan/terraform-provider-entrywan/docs/resources/sshkey.md

 page_title: "entrywan_sshkey Resource - terraform-provider-entrywan"
 subcategory: ""
 description: |-
   Public ssh key for use with compute instances.
-The following key algoriths are accepted: rsa, dsa, ecdsa, ed25519.
+The following key algorithms are accepted: rsa, dsa, ecdsa, ed25519.
 More information at https://entrywan.com/docs#ssh
 ---

 # entrywan_sshkey (Resource)

 Public ssh key for use with compute instances.
-The following key algoriths are accepted: rsa, dsa, ecdsa, ed25519.
+The following key algorithms are accepted: rsa, dsa, ecdsa, ed25519.
 More information at https://entrywan.com/docs#ssh

 ## Example Usage